Lee–Enfield: Sniper rifles

-In British service, the No. 32 telescope progressed through three marks with the Mk.
-I introduced in 1942, the Mk.
-II in 1943 which offered side adjustments in finer 1 MOA increments, and finally the Mk.
-III (Mk.
-3) in 1944 which had an improved field of view of 8 degrees 30 minutes.
-A transitional model the No. 32 Mk.
-2/1 was also made.
-The Canadian scopes made by Research Enterprises Limited and were prefixed with a letter C and went through C No. 32 Mk.
-I, Mk.
-I A (a transitional model), Mk.
-II and Mk.
-3. Many Mk.
-3s and Mk.
-2/1s (Mk.
-2s Modified to Mk.
-3 standard) were later modified for use with the 7.62×51mm NATO L42A1 sniper rifle.
+In British service, the No. 32 telescope — which was designed as an aiming optic for the Bren light machine gun — progressed through three marks with the Mk I introduced in 1942, the Mk II in 1943 which offered side adjustments in finer 1 MOA increments, and finally the Mk III (Mk 3) in 1944 which had an improved field of view of 8 degrees 30 minutes.
+A transitional model the No. 32 Mk 2/1 was also made.
+The Canadian scopes made by Research Enterprises Limited and were prefixed with a letter C and went through C No. 32 Mk I, Mk I A (a transitional model), Mk II and Mk 3.
+Many Mk 3s and Mk 2/1s (Mk 2s Modified to Mk 3 standard) were later modified for use with the 7.62×51mm NATO L42A1 sniper rifle.
 They were then known by the designation Telescope Straight, Sighting L1A1.

-Initial production was 1,403 conversions of 1931–1933 troop trials No. 4 Mk.
-I rifles at RSAF Enfield and a few others including Stevens-Savage No. 4s.
+Initial production was 1,403 conversions of 1931–1933 troop trials No. 4 Mk I rifles at RSAF Enfield and a few others including Stevens-Savage No. 4s.
 These were converted in late 1941 and into the later part of 1942.
-Then, the work was assigned to Holland & Holland, the famous British sporting gun manufacturers, which converted about 23,000 No. 4 Mk.
-I (T) and No. 4 Mk.
-I* (T) sniper rifles.
+Then, the work was assigned to Holland & Holland, the famous British sporting gun manufacturers, which converted about 23,000 No. 4 Mk I (T) and No. 4 Mk I* (T) sniper rifles.
 The Holland & Holland conversions usually have the contractor code "S51" on the underside of the buttstock.
 BSA Shirley undertook 100 conversions to .22".
 James Purdey and Sons fitted special buttstocks later in the war.
 About 3,000 rifles, mostly Stevens-Savage, appear to have been partially converted by Holland & Holland but never received brackets, scopes of the final "T" mark.
 Canada converted about 1,588 rifles at Small Arms Limited (to the end of 1945) and, in 1946, at Canadian Arsenals Limited.
 Both were located at Long Branch, Ontario.
-Most of the Canadian made No.4 Mk.I* (T) sniper equipments went into British service.
-The No.4 (T) rifles were extensively employed in various conflicts until the late 1960s.
+Most of the Canadian made No. 4 Mk I* (T) sniper equipments went into British service.
+The No. 4 (T) rifles were extensively employed in various conflicts until the late 1960s.

-The British military switched over to the 7.62×51mm NATO round in the 1950s; starting in 1970, over 1,000 of the No. 4 Mk I (T) and No. 4 Mk.
-I* (T) sniper rifles were converted to this new calibre and designated L42A1.
+The British military switched over to the 7.62×51mm NATO round in the 1950s; starting in 1970, over 1,000 of the No. 4 Mk I (T) and No. 4 Mk I* (T) sniper rifles were converted to this new calibre and designated L42A1.
 The L42A1 sniper rifle continued as the British Army's standard sniper weapon being phased out by 1993, and replaced by Accuracy International's L96.